 Our Sweet Treat Halloween Party Invitations set the theme and get the party started.
 Check out our Candy Corn Halloween Party Ideas Pinterest board for candy corn garland, a Do-It-Yourself banner and a table centerpiece idea.

 We also found a few different dessert ideas, layered to look like candy corn, which add to the colorful décor: cheesecake mousse, ice cream cones, marshmallow snacks, or milkshakes.
 You can even make a candy-corn costume for the guest of honor, or hats for all the party guests!
 With a little imagination, it’s not hard to come up with Halloween party ideas to fit your candy corn theme.

-Whether you’re looking for party ideas for Halloween or an October birthday, this pirate party from celebrations.com looks like a swashbuckling good time.
+Whether you’re looking for kids’ pirate party ideas for Halloween or for any time of year, this pirate party from celebrations.com looks like a swashbuckling good time.
 And it all starts with the unexpected arrival of a pirate mask Halloween party invitation in the mail—talk about building excitement ahead of time!
 The text on the invitation can be changed to work for either a Halloween party or a birthday party, and the colors are a great starting point for all of your kids pirate party ideas.